-Among the fastest growing social networks today, you’ll find more than one chat app.
-In fact, it could be argued that instant messaging (IM) is the way forward for social networks, which is why you have Facebook buying WhatsApp for $19 billion and Twitter opening up its Direct Messages.
+Among the fastest growing social networks today, you’ll find plenty of chat apps.
+In fact, it could be argued that instant messaging (IM) is the way forward for social networks, which is why Facebook acquired WhatsApp for $19 billion and Twitter opened up its Direct Messages.

 In essence, Franz is a Chromium-based desktop wrapper for the web versions of all these apps, but it also offers a few additional benefits.
 For starters, you can sign into multiple accounts of Facebook Messenger without having to constantly log in and out.